Chain Letter (film): Release

 Chain Letter went through numerous delays before its official premiere, with several announced release dates that were cancelled.

 On November 8, 2009, it was announced that New Films International had bought rights to distribute Chain Letter worldwide, with the intention of developing it into a potential franchise.
 It was also reported that New Films intended to give the film a theatrical release in the United States the following year.
 The film was originally set to be released theatrically on May 21, 2010, however, it was later announced that it would only receive a limited theatrical release in six US cities, on August 6, 2010, but the release was once again pushed back.
 The film would eventually premiere in a limited number of theaters on October 1, 2010.

-It would become one of several horror films at the time that would under-perform at the box office, grossing $138,788 in the United States on its opening day, averaging $342 in 406 theaters.
-It finished its theatrical run on October 7, with $205,842 in the United States and $816,611 internationally, making a worldwide total of $1,022,453, on a $3 million budget, making it a box office bomb.
+The film grossed $138,788 in the United States on its opening day, averaging $342 in 406 theaters.
+It finished its theatrical run on October 7, with $205,842 in the United States and $816,611 internationally, making a worldwide total of $1,022,453.